 AI isn’t a set-it-and-forget-it solution.
 Keep an eye on key metrics like contract turnaround time, approval speed, and risk detection accuracy.
 If AI keeps flagging harmless clauses as risky, tweak the settings.
 If approvals still take too long, revisit workflow automation.

-A company using AI to reduce contract errors might start by tracking how many mistakes legal teams manually correct each month—if that number isn’t dropping, the AI settings may need refinement.
+A company using AI to reduce contract errors might start by tracking how many mistakes legal teams manually correct each month.
+If that number isn’t dropping, the AI settings may need refinement.

-Managing contracts often means dealing with delays, overlooked deadlines, and too much back-and-forth.
+Managing contracts often means dealing with delays, overlooked deadlines, and too much back and forth.

-Luckily, AI helps businesses avoid these slowdowns by keeping contracts structured and moving through approvals without unnecessary friction.
+Luckily, AI helps avoid these slowdowns by keeping contracts structured and moving through approvals without unnecessary friction.
 Instead of manually reviewing every detail or tracking compliance updates, AI steps in to handle the biggest time sinks.

 Aline makes contract management even more efficient by automating key processes and improving collaboration.
 Whether it’s drafting, approvals, or execution, everything happens in one organized system.